nora-sandler/diet-meal-planner-capstone-client/README.md

 * I want to understand what I can do with this app (or sign up, or log in)
 * so I can decide if I want to use it

+### How it works page
+* As a visitor
+* I want to understand what I can do with this app (or sign up, or log in)
+* so I can decide if I want to use it

+### Blog page?????
+* As a visitor
+* I want to understand what I can do with this app (or sign up, or log in)
+* so I can decide if I want to use it

 ### Login page
 * As a visitor
 * I want to log in to the website